-Nitrofurantoin is the active ingredient in MacroBid.
+Nitrofurantoin 100mg modified release is the active ingredient in MacroBID.

 The inactive ingredients are talc, corn starch, lactose, carbopol, povidone, sugar and magnesium stearate.

-MacroBid should be swallowed whole with the capsules intact.
+MacroBID should be swallowed whole with the capsules intact.
 If they are crushed or split before taking them then this may prevent the medicine from being absorbed correctly by the body, lessening the effectiveness of the drug.

-You shouldn't take MacroBid if:
+You shouldn't take MacroBID if you:

 Consult your doctor if:

-The following medicines may interact with MacroBid:
+The following medicines may interact with MacroBID:

-Drinking alcohol will not have an effect on MacroBid.
+Drinking alcohol will not have an effect on MacroBID.
 However, it's advised that you avoid drinking alcohol if you have a urinary tract infection.
 It is important to stay hydrated if you have a UTI and alcohol can make a UTI worse.

 There are steps you can take to reduce your chances of getting a UTI.
 Drinking plenty of water flushes out the urethra and dilutes the urine, getting rid of bacteria.
-Clear coloured urine is a healthy sign that your body is adequately hydrated.
+Clear, light yellow urine is a healthy sign that your body is adequately hydrated.
 After using the toilet, always wipe from front to back and pass urine as soon as possible after sexual intercourse.
 Avoid feminine hygiene products like deodorants, scented soaps and douches as they can cause irritation.
 If you use a diaphragm or a spermicide method of contraception then you may wish to consider an alternative.

-MacroBid is an antibiotic used to treat UTIs (urinary tract infections.)
-The generic name for this medicine is Nitrofurantoin and it is filtered out of your blood into the urine so it can kill the bacteria in the urethra.
+MacroBID is an antibiotic used to treat UTIs (urinary tract infections.)
+The generic name for this medicine is nitrofurantoin and it is filtered out of your blood into the urine so it can kill the bacteria in the urethra.